hero media

 When he isn’t foraging, Nugent is leaning on local farmers to supply ingredients like apples and green tea, all of which are used to create these interesting botanical profiles that keep Reed & Co. front and centre in discussions on the best Melbourne gins.

-Given the range is so wildly diverse, a gin-tasting flight is the only way to do Reed & Co Distillery justice so tuck into a sample of some of Nugent’s latest and greatest before walking away with a bottle of your favourite.
+Given the range is so wildly diverse, a gin-tasting flight is the only way to do Reed & Co Distillery justice, offering samples of some of Nugent’s latest and greatest before as well as your own bottle to take home.

 Address: 555 Bourke St, Melbourne